Timothy is a frequent Greyhound bus rider who has made many cross-country bus trips in the last 10 years. He currently resides in Montana.

 9. Toiletries (Toothbrush, Toothpaste, Deodorant, Wet Wipes)

 You might think that it would be obvious to bring toiletries on any trip, let alone one on the Greyhound bus.
 But anyone who has been on Greyhound can attest to the fact that this apparently isn't the case for all passengers.
-You don't want to be the smelly guy on the bus that everyone tries to avoid sitting next too!
+You don't want to be the smelly guy on the bus that everyone tries to avoid sitting near!
 So be sure to bring whatever you need to stay fresh and clean.

 You can use the bathrooms at either the greyhound stations or at other locations where the bus stops for food and bathroom breaks to brush your teeth, re-apply deodorant, and freshen up with moist towels or wet wipes.